lcs-djones/TGJ2O-S3-2025/content/All Classes/Thread 1, Day 5.md

 ## Agenda
 1. Tutorials: [[Photoshop Tutorials part 2]]
-	1. Complete any 5 of the listed tutorials to broaden your Photoshop skills
+	1. Complete any 5 of the listed tutorials to broaden your Photoshop skills (the list of 5 includes any that you completed last class)
 2. Assignment: [[Custom album art]]